 Parathyroid surgery patients dealing with an underlying bleeding disorder may be susceptible to bleeding around a scar after treatment.
 Patients who take medication that can hinder or prevent blood clotting may be prone to bleeding following parathyroid surgery as well.

 Before parathyroid surgery, a patient must provide details about any underlying bleeding disorders or use of medications.
-This enables a patient to receive a personalized treatment plan that limits the risk of bleeding around a parathyroid surgery scar and other potential postoperative complications.
+This enables a patient to receive a personalized treatment plan that limits the risk of bleeding around a scar after parathyroid surgery and other potential postoperative complications.

 If a parathyroid surgery patient has an underlying bleeding disorder, alternative treatment options may be explored.
 Or, if a parathyroid surgery patient is taking medication that disrupts blood clotting, the patient may be required to stop taking the medication leading up to treatment.